Projection and Quantisation: A Unifying View of Learning to Hash, from Random Projections to the RAG Era: Conclusion

 \subsubsection{Iterative Quantisation (ITQ)}

-While Spectral Hashing (SH) implicitly allocates more bits to hyperplanes that capture a greater proportion of the variance in the input space—thereby partially mitigating the imbalanced variance problem—Iterative Quantisation (ITQ) takes a different approach.
-ITQ explicitly seeks to balance the variance across PCA hyperplanes by learning a rotation of the feature space.
+\shortonly{Iterative Quantisation (ITQ)~\cite{Gong11} takes the complementary route to Spectral Hashing.
+Rather than reallocating bits across directions, it learns an orthogonal rotation $\mathbf{R}$ of the PCA-projected space that minimises the quantisation error $\lVert\mathbf{B}-\mathbf{Y}\mathbf{R}\rVert_{F}^{2}$ between the projections $\mathbf{Y}=\mathbf{X}\mathbf{W}$ and their signs $\mathbf{B}=\operatorname{sgn}(\mathbf{Y}\mathbf{R})$.
+A $k$-means-like alternation finds the two, and the rotation step has a closed-form orthogonal-Procrustes solution~\cite{Schonemann66}.
+By spreading the variance evenly across the bits, ITQ approximately satisfies bit balance ($E_{3}$) and independence ($E_{4}$), both inherited from the PCA projection~\cite{Wang10a}.
+We class ITQ as a projection rather than a quantisation method because it does not itself threshold; it rotates the hyperplanes so that the subsequent single-bit quantiser incurs less error.
+The full derivation and algorithm are given in Section~S3 of the supplementary material.}\iflong Spectral Hashing (SH) implicitly allocates more bits to hyperplanes that capture a greater proportion of the variance in the input space, which partially mitigates the imbalanced variance problem.
+Iterative Quantisation (ITQ) takes a different approach.
+It explicitly balances the variance across the PCA hyperplanes by learning a rotation of the feature space.
 Specifically, ITQ introduces an iterative scheme, reminiscent of the $k$-means algorithm, to learn a rotation matrix $\mathbf{R} \in \mathbb{R}^{K \times K}$ such that the projections onto the principal directions $\mathbf{W} \in \mathbb{R}^{D \times K}$ minimise the quantisation error.
-This objective can be expressed in matricial form as Equation~\ref{eqn:ch2_itq_projection_obj}.
+Equation~\ref{eqn:ch2_itq_projection_obj} expresses this objective in matricial form.

-Equation~\ref{eqn:ch2_itq_projection_obj} is closely related to the orthogonal Procrustes problem,\footnote{The name derives from a grisly Greek myth.
-Procrustes offered travelers rest on a ``magic'' bed that could perfectly accommodate any visitor, regardless of height.
-In reality, he forcibly stretched or amputated his guests to make them fit the bed.
-Analogously, the mathematical problem seeks to transform one matrix into another under an orthogonal constraint, often by ``forcing'' alignment.} first introduced by \cite{Schonemann66}.
-In the Procrustes setting, the task is to transform one matrix into another using an orthogonal transformation so as to minimise the sum of squared residuals between the transformed and target matrices.
+\longonly{Equation~\ref{eqn:ch2_itq_projection_obj} is an instance of the orthogonal Procrustes problem~\cite{Schonemann66}, in which one matrix is transformed into another under an orthogonal constraint so as to minimise the sum of squared residuals.}